-The amount of funds that the SBI has researched and invested in continues to grow.
+GOAL: To identify and select through a RFP process, a Data Management continues to grow.
 A Data Management System provides one central location for data to be stored and would make that data searchable and therefore useful for research.
 A Data Management system allows all notes and correspondence from team members to be located by a simple search.
 This is beneficial not only for members of the investment team, but also for management and compliance.
 Also, it is helpful for business continuity when people retire from the SBI or when people are added to the team.
+The SBI's current contract with Dynamo Software Company expires